PROJECTS - CHINA

 MEDICAL & DENTAL PROJECTS

-BTTN'sr medical projects focus on treating the medical needs of the Dongxiang minority.
-Depending upon the medical staff available for each project, we offer primary medical care, dentistry, general surgery (e.g., gall bladder, hernia, hair lip, thyroid, tumor) and ophthalmic surgery for those with cataracts and other eye problems.
+BTTN's medical projects focus on treating the medical needs of the residents and orphans of poor rural villages and those who have suffered from natural disasters.
+Depending upon the medical staff available for each project, we offer primary medical care, dentistry, general surgery and physiotherapy.
 Direct health education is furnished to educate patients on handling a variety of conditions within the means of their own culture, including gastrointestinal problems, joint/muscle pain and female problems, and our medical staff helps to train local physicians and dental workers, so each may learn from the other and improve the standards of health care.